Studies show that certain factors can make your risk of colorectal cancer higher and others can make it lower.

-If you have a problem such as ulcerative colitis, Crohn disease, familial adenomatous polyposis (FAP), or Hereditary Nonpolyposis Colorectal Cancer (HNPCC), you should not use this tool to estimate your risk.
+If you have a problem such as ulcerative colitis, Crohn disease, familial adenomatous polyposis (FAP), or Hereditary Nonpolyposis Colorectal Cancer (HNPCC), also known as Lynch Syndrome, you should not use this tool to estimate your risk.
 These problems make your risk of colorectal cancer much higher.

-- HNPCC is the most common type of genetic colorectal cancer.
+- HNPCC, also known as Lynch Syndrome, is the most common type of genetic colorectal cancer.
 It accounts for about 2 percent of all colorectal cancer cases.
 It is caused by changes in an HNPCC gene.
 Most people with these changes in the HNPCC gene develop colorectal cancer, and the average age at diagnosis is 44.

 - FAP is a rare, genetic disease in which hundreds of polyps form in the colon and rectum.
 It is caused by a change in a gene called APC.
 Unless FAP is treated, it usually leads to colorectal cancer by age 40.
 FAP accounts for less than 1 percent of all colorectal cancer cases.

 - Ulcerative colitis and Crohn disease both cause inflammation of the colon.
 If you have either of these diseases over many years, you have a higher risk of colorectal cancer.